dorothymuhonja/pizza-project/README.md

 * For a hom e delivery the app prompts the user to enter their address
 * The user get a notification about their total and delivery fee

-## Known Bugs
-The app does not cover the entire page of the screen.
-Has some spaces on the sides

 ## Technologies used
 * html
 * css